back

 or how abruptly resistance increases at rotation limits.

-For example, losing control on ice, force feedback should basically disappear.
+For example, when losing steering control on ice, force feedback basically disappeared.

 I do not recall feeling much tire judder thru steering while cornering on track.

-On the other hand, locking up brakes could often create dramatic wheel judder.
+On the other hand, locking up brakes could often create dramatic tire judder.

 Similarly for too hard acceleration with limited slip differential on patchy damp pavement.

-I used to get complaints from driving school instructors that my driving scared their students,
+other driving school instructors complained that my driving scared their students,

 but never crashed and was rarely passed when tracks were wet.

-My only high speed spins were on snow and ice;
+My only high speed spins have been on snow and ice,

 Being my own mechanic and usually driving to/from events discouraged overexuberance.